Anti-Inflammatory Diet Plan →

 Close up view of roasted rainbow carrots and chickpeas seasoned with turmeric served in a speckled bowl, drizzled with tahini dressing.

-Categories: Dairy-Free, Gluten-Free, Has Video, Sides and Salads, Vegan, Vegetarian Tags: holidays, kid friendly, meatless, plant based, salads
+Categories: Dairy-Free, Gluten-Free, Has Video, Salads and Bowls, Side Dishes, Vegan, Vegetarian Tags: holidays, kid friendly, meatless, plant based, salads

 More recipes you’ll love!